petroslamb/flask-ml-server/README.md

 The following list was not implemented, for lack of time.

 - Second model to be introduced (`lstm-multilingual`)
-- More integration tests
+- More integration tests.
-- Unit testing
+- Unit testing.
-- Doc strings
+- Doc strings.
-- Use private functions, members and properties in classes
+- Use private functions, members and properties in classes.
+- Possible typos, as because of haste.

-# Extra Documentation
+## Extra Documentation

-## High Availability Setup
+### High Availability Setup

+- Use multiple servers behind a load balancer
+- Use a WSGI server like Emperor for multiple workers

-## Independent model loading
+### Independent model loading

+- Implemented

-## Logging functionality
+### Logging functionality

+- Implemented

-## Swagger support
+### Swagger support

+- Implemented

-## Repetitive requests
+### Repetitive requests with big model computation

+The word is probably caching.
+There are three levels to be considered:

+- At the web proxy (nginx) level, to send identical responses to identical requests
+- In memory of the Flask application, keep a list of requested titles/docs and their responses
+- With separate caching server like Redis, to keep a list of requested titles/docs and their responses

-## Server resource depletion
+### Server resource depletion

+- Again multiple servers on different machines, behind a load balancer

-## Security concerns
+### Security concerns

+- Might help to implement security tokens for access.
+- Throttling for DOS attacks.